EvelynVusky/chomp/_build/default/README.md

     make run FILENAME=<filename>
 Note: <filename> must only contain the name of the file without the .chomp extension, and this command leaves all intermediary files.
 This is successful if there's no error & the expected output is printed to stdout.

-# How your test script validates that a compiled program is correct or that an
-# invalid program couldn’t be compiled
-    make test runs all of the tests in the test suite.
-It does this by running 2 pytest files, run_semant_tests.py and run_tests.py.

-    The run_semant_tests file does the following on all 3 semant tests: it calls dune exec and compares the output with the gold standard error output using diff.

-    The run_tests.py file does the folling on all 7 tests:
-    It comiles the .chomp file into llvm using llc.
-Then it generates assembly from this llvm code using gcc.
-Then it runs this assembly using and pipes the output into a file.
-Then this script runs diff with the output file and the expected gold standard output.
-If the compiled program did not compile correctly or print the correct output, then the diff would fail and the script would fail.
-It does this by asserting that the diff command has a 0 return code.
-If the output file piped from running the chomp executable doesn't exist, one the previous commands didn't run correctly, meaning that it would be an invalid program.